Miami-Dade · Florida telehealth

 What if I'm visiting Miami from out of state?

 We can prescribe to anyone physically located in a state where our providers are licensed at the time of the visit.
-Florida is one of our 12 licensed states.
-If you're visiting Miami from New York, California, or another state where we're licensed, we can treat you in Miami and send the prescription to a Miami-Dade pharmacy.
+Florida is one of our 11 licensed states.
+If you're visiting Miami from another state where we're licensed, we can treat you in Miami and send the prescription to a Miami-Dade pharmacy.

 Does Miami's climate make UTIs or yeast infections more common?

 Miami's sub-tropical climate is associated with higher rates of vulvovaginal yeast infections versus drier climates.
 Time spent in wet swimwear is a commonly overlooked trigger.
-For symptomatic treatment, our yeast and BV visits are $45 flat with same-day Rx.
+For symptomatic treatment, our yeast and BV visits are $45 online visit with prescription when appropriate.

 Authority references.
-Treatment guidelines: IDSA uncomplicated UTI guidelines, CDC BV treatment guidelines, Florida Board of Nursing autonomous practice registration.
+Treatment guidelines: IDSA uncomplicated UTI guidelines, CDC BV treatment guidelines, Florida clinician licensing information.
 Our Florida licensure is verifiable through the state's MQA lookup.

 Start my Miami visit →